Haplodrassus tesselatus

-Haplodrassus tesselatus is a species of spider in the family Gnaphosidae.
+Haplodrassus tesselatus (formerly Drassodes tesselatus) is a species of spider in the family Gnaphosidae.
 It is endemic to South Africa.

 Distribution

 Haplodrassus tesselatus is found in three provinces of South Africa, Eastern Cape, Free State, and Northern Cape.

 Habitat and ecology

 The species is a free-living ground dweller that inhabits the Grassland biome at altitudes ranging from 1,242 to 1,462 m above sea level.